 Is alcoholism a disease that you have no control over?
 Many alcoholics who think so are actually giving themselves an excuse for their drinking problem.
 They want to make it SOUND like a confusing medical issue that the common person will not understand.
 It is an easy way to deal with their alcoholism, while simultaneously not taking responsibility.

-A bad excuse that many people use to justify their problem with alcohol is that their parents struggled with the same issues and that somehow makes the situation more understandable.
-This alcoholism disease “runs in the family”, so there’s nothing one can do about it.
+Another poor excuse that many people use to justify their problem with alcohol is that their parents struggled with the same issues.
+This, they hope, somehow makes their situation more understandable.
+The disease of alcoholism “runs in the family”, so there’s nothing anyone can do about it.

 First and foremost, you must have a personal reason in order

 to kick an addiction.
 For example, an addiction is often defeated by someone who has a purpose and a reason to live.

 A person who wants to see their grandchild grow up will do anything they can to kick their drinking habit.
 Your reason could be similar to this, or something completely different, but it has to be something that really MEANS something to YOU.

 The bottom line is that alcoholism is a bad habit, not a disease.
 And just like other bad habits that you have had in your life, you can break this one, too.

 The most important thing to do is to commit yourself to changing your day-to-day habits.
 Do that, and the bad habit of drinking too much alcohol gets easier and easier to conquer. ♦